pyOKD/pyOKD/README.md

 client.store( index, data )
 index is a string that represents the key to where your data is to be stored. data can be any data type.
-Data types are preserved through the use of cPickle
+Data types are preserved through the use of JSON.

 To get information: